 Children love to think that they’re indispensable and have an especially important job.
 Give them an inexpensive camera (maybe a disposable one) and let them loose.
 This inexperienced photographer will probably hand you back a reel of slightly blurred or overexposed pictures, but there’ll be some hidden gems in there somewhere that the hired professional just couldn’t capture.

+Remember to consider the ages and personalities of the children involved when choosing their roles in the wedding.
+It’s important to make sure they feel comfortable and included in a way that feels meaningful to them.
 Any tips you want to share about how you involved children in your wedding ceremony or successful ideas you have witnessed?